subhk/Cross.jl/docs/faq.md

 ## Installation

-**Q: Julia complains about incompatible versions of KrylovKit or FeastKit.**
+**Q: Julia complains about incompatible versions of KrylovKit or Arpack.**
 A: Run `Pkg.update()` within the project and ensure your Julia version is ≥ 1.10.
 If conflicts persist, delete `Manifest.toml` and re-run `Pkg.instantiate()` to resolve fresh dependencies.

 **Q: `Pkg.instantiate()` hangs or takes excessively long.**